 You can make contributions in increments of 1% of eligible base pay.
 If you make before-tax and/or Roth 401(k) contributions, the IRS maximum annual dollar limit for deferrals might limit your contributions and your Company matching contributions.
-If your before-tax and/or Roth 401(k) contributions to the Marsh & McLennan Companies 401(k) Savings & Investment Plan reach the IRS deferral limit for the year, you will automatically begin to make after-tax contributions (subject to Plan limits) at your before-tax contribution rate with a plan maximum of 15% of eligible pay for the remainder of the Plan year, unless you opt out of this feature.
-If you have elected before-tax and traditional after-tax contributions, your before-tax contribution rate will be converted to an after-tax contribution rate and combined with your other after-tax contribution rate subject to the plan maximum of 15% of eligible base pay.
+If your before-tax and/or Roth 401(k) contributions to the Marsh & McLennan Companies 401(k) Savings & Investment Plan reach the IRS deferral limit for the year, you will automatically begin to make traditional after-tax contributions (subject to Plan limits) at your before-tax and/or Roth 401(k) contribution rates for the remainder of the Plan year, subject to the plan maximum of 15% of eligible pay for the after-tax contributions, unless you opt out of this feature.
+If you were already making traditional after-tax contributions when you reached the IRS deferral limit, your before-tax and/or Roth 401(k) contribution rates will be converted to an after-tax contribution rate and combined with your other after-tax contributions.
 This will allow you to continue to contribute and receive the match.
+See "Changing Contributions When You Reach the IRS Maximum Limits" on page 18 for more information.